How do you choose the spelling words you want to use in your weekly spelling activities?

 Search for spelling lists on the internet and you’re presented with a few choices.
 One is

 Or you might find spelling lists where words have a similar phonetic make up.
 That is; a word with a similar pattern like word families and vowel teams.

 When we have lists of random words, students are relying on memory to be able to write that word.

 Think of a spelling list like this: milk, sister, little, went.
-There’s nothing that links those word together.
-Nothing that can help a child remember how to spell them, so they must rely on memory and often it’s short term memory.
+There’s nothing that links those words together.
+Nothing that can help a child remember how to spell them, so they must rely on memory, and often it’s short-term memory.

 With over 80% of English words actually having a predictable spelling pattern, it makes sense to give students words that follow predictable patterns.
 So instead of milk, sister, little, went you have